Nocturne223/inventory-management/SEEDING_GUIDE.md

 ## Overview

-The user seeding script creates 10 diverse test users for the MIT Inventory Management System with proper role distribution and permissions.
+The user seeding script creates 10 diverse test users for the AssetFlow Inventory & Deployment System with proper role distribution and permissions.

 ## Quick Execution